Minnesota Department of Corrections

 (2) Produce a final investigative report within the required timelines.
 If timelines must be extended due to unavoidable circumstances, the reason(s) must be documented in the report.

-(3) Provide the investigation report and determination to the appointing authority, who directs the communication of the results to the affected staff and offender.
+(4) Provide the investigation report to the appointing authority, who directs the communication of the results to the affected staff and offender.